callum-hart/immutable-styles/docsNext/motivation.md

-# The case for Immutable Styles
+# The Case for Immutable Styles

 Those familiar with CSS will have heard the term "winning style"; in which CSS rules compete against one another.
 Importance, specificity and cascade decide which styles win via overrides.